moritzgort/my_website/content/blogs/blog2.md

 title: Sports that I like
 ---

-I like football and played it throughout my childhood.
-Additionally, I like doing calishtenics and skiing.
-During my time at LBS, I started playing rugby.
+I like football and played it throughout my childhood...
 ![Football](/img/blogs/football.jpg)

+...additionally, I like doing calishtenics to keep myself in shape...
 ![Calisthenics](/img/blogs/calisthenics.jpg)

+...as an Austrian, of course, I have to like skiing...
 ![Skiing](/img/blogs/skiing.jpg)

+...during my time at LBS, I also started playing rugby.
 ![Rugby](/img/blogs/rugby.jpg)